Non-homosensual (and indeed many 'gay') men and women must think

 menstrual blood tastes better than many kinds of factory-made

-jam, but must can be mentioned even less than suicide-as-intelligent-choice.
+jam, but can be mentioned in any company even less than suicide-as-intelligent-choice.

 Ireland is a land of suicide, much of it rural and sad.
 Perhaps